Coinerella/dart_donation_bot/README.md

 # dart_donation_bot
-A simple bot that will monitor a Peercoin address for incoming Transactions (Donations) and mint events by connecting to a **Electrum** server.
+A simple bot that will monitor a Peercoin address for incoming Transactions (Donations) and mint events by connecting to a **Marisma** server.
 This bot will report those events to a given Discord channel.
 Transactions are persisted locally in a Hive database.